 Country France

-Funding organisation
+Funding organisation Agence Nationale de la Recherche (ANR)

 National contact Claude Yven

 person claude.yven@agencerecherche.fr

 Overall Funding 2,000,000

 commitment [€]

 Funding Distribution Topic 1: Topic 2:

 per Topic, if ANR does not support Topic 1 2,000,000

-applicable [€] T. C. I
+applicable [€] The firm diagraph of from AND for a a project result he hat ween 15 000 5

 Maximum funding The funding requested from ANR for a and 200,000 €.
-This is an eligibility crit
+This is an eligibility crit • •

-Maximum funding per grant awarded to requesting funding from ANR, the 200 ·
+per grant awarded to requesting funding from ANR, the 200 •

 a project [€] requesting funding from ANR is coord •

 a project [e] amount of funding requested can read

 their primary establishment in France

-and/or Partners established in the El U and that can prove that they have a
+and/or Partners established in the El J and that can prove that they have a

 secondary establishment in France.
 To be eligible, the consortium must

-Eligibility of partners search organization (EPA, EPSCP, EPST,
+Eligibility of partners · search organization (EPA, EPSCP, EPST,

-giomey or partitions EPIC).
+EPIC).

-The involvement of an enterprise is encouraged but not mandatory.
+ncouraged but not mandatory.
 If a non-

-French enterprise is involved in a project, it is mandatory to involve
+French enterprise is involved in a project, it is mandatory to involve a French enterprise; otherwise the French partners will be declared ineligible.

-Eligibility of costs, enterprise; otherwise the French partners will be declared ineligible.
+Eligibility of costs,

 types and their caps The ANR funding regulation are available on https://anr.fr/fr/rf/

 Submission of the Not applicable

 proposal at national

 level before the

 submission deadline

 Submission of other Not applicable

 information at

-the submission onal level before
+national level before

-deadline
+the submission deadline

-wedamii C It is important to read carefully the call text, the present document in its
+ueauiiie It is important to read carefully the call text, the present document in its

 de participation pour les partenaires

-· · e ANR website and the ANR funding
+· · · · · · · · · · · · · · · · · · · e ANR website and the ANR funding

-regulation (https://anr.fr/fr/rf/) befor re contacting the NCP and submitting a
+re contacting the NCP and submitting a

-ended to contact the NCP to check the
+research project.
+It is highly recomme ended to contact the NCP to check the

-eligibility before submitting a proposa
+eligibility before submitting a proposa ıl.

-Further guidance The project proposal must not be considered to infringe an intellectual
+Further guidance considered to infringe an intellectual

-' ' ' - ' - ' - ' - ' - ' - ' - ' - ' erfeit within the meaning of intellectual
+Turing gardanie erfeit within the meaning of intellectual

 not be similare with another proposal.

 The similarity between two Projects is established when these Projects (in their entirety or in part) describe identical main objectives or result from a

-simple adaptation.
+simple adaptation. inclear main objectives or result from a

+James adaptation.

 Project partners' commitment: